 Check out the city’s robust music culture — there’s no better place for live music than the Marigny Triangle.
-Situated between Esplanade Avenue and Elysian Fields, this wedge-shaped neighborhood is bisected by Frenchmen Street, a pedestrian-friendly strip of music clubs, bars, restaurants, and art markets that don’t get going until after 10 p.m.
+Situated between Esplanade Avenue and Elysian Fields, this wedge-shaped neighborhood is bisected by Frenchmen Street, a pedestrian-friendly strip of music clubs, bars, restaurants, and an art market, some of which don’t get going until after 10 p.m.
 At that point, brass bands, pedestrians and food trucks combine to create a giant block party.
-Dance on the street corner or venture into one of these excellent music venues.
+Dance on the street corner or venture into one of these excellent music venues and restaurants.

 Blue Nile (532 Frenchmen St.)

 You may have spotted a neon crescent moon sign of this stalwart music club hanging above the sidewalk.
 Blue Nile hosts a wide range of musical genres ranging from funk to brass bands.
 Cover price varies depending on the act, and a word to the wise: the club’s second-floor balcony is the best place to overlook the wild street party that is Frenchmen Street.

 Here, you’ll find casual New Orleans fare like po-boys and jambalaya.
 The no-cover eclectic live music seven days a week is another draw.